wchorski/PyWrite-Publisher/README.md

     - fileA2.md
 ```

-2. (optional) include a `./MarkdownVault/index.md` that acts as the glossery of your notes
+2. include a `./MarkdownVault/index.md` that acts as the glossery of your notes
-3. run `node ./libs/init.mjs`
+3. if building with docker
+  - `docker compose up -d`
+4. else
+  -  `npm run init`
-4. `npm run build`
+  -  `npm run build`

 ## 👇 Markdown Tips